Local tropicalizations of splice type surface singularities: Splice type singularities are Newton non-degenerate

 \section{Splice type singularities are Newton non-degenerate}

-In this section we discuss the Newton non-degeneracy of splice type singularities following the original framework introduced by Khovanskii (see~\autoref{def:Nnondegci}).
-This property only involves the initial forms of the generators of the system $\sG{\Gamma}$, as opposed to the initial ideals of $\langle\sG{\Gamma}\rangle$.
-In turn, ~\autoref{thm:newL3.3} ensures the $\wu{}$-initial forms of $(\fgvi{v}{i})_{v,i}$ generate the $\wu{}$-initial ideal of $\langle\sG{\Gamma}\rangle$, for each $\wu{}$ in the positive local tropicalization of $\sG{\Gamma}$, thus giving an alternative proof of~\autoref{thm:EasyInclusionBalancing}.
-Furthermore, Newton non-degeneracy implies that condition~(\ref{condinit}) of~\autoref{prop:puredimltrop} holds for every cell in $\emb(\Gamma)$, thus showing that the splice fan of $\Gamma$ is a tropicalizing fan for the germ defined by the system $\sG{\Gamma}$, in the sense of~\autoref{def:tropicalizingFan}.
+In this section we discuss the Newton non-degeneracy of splice type systems (see \autoref{thm:NewtonNonDeg}), following the original framework introduced by Khovanskii (see~\autoref{def:Nnondegci}).
+This property only involves the initial forms of the generators of the system $\sG{\Gamma}$, as opposed to the initial ideals of the ideal generated by the elements of the system $\sG{\Gamma}$.
+In turn,~\autoref{thm:newL3.3} ensures the $\wu{}$-initial forms of $(\fgvi{v}{i})_{v,i}$ generate the $\wu{}$-initial ideal of $\langle\sG{\Gamma}\rangle$, for each rational weight vector $\wu{}$ in the positive local tropicalization of $\sG{\Gamma}$, thus giving an alternative proof of~\autoref{thm:EasyInclusionBalancing}.
+Furthermore, Newton non-degeneracy implies that condition~(\ref{condinit}) of~\autoref{prop:puredimltrop} holds for every cell in $\emb(\Gamma)$, thus showing that the splice fan of $\Gamma$ is a standard tropicalizing fan for the germ defined by the system $\sG{\Gamma}$, in the sense of~\autoref{def:tropicalizingFan}.
+This is the content of~\autoref{cor:tropsG}.
+In turn, \autoref{cor:onetoricplanecurve} gives an alternative proof of a recent theorem of de Felipe, Gonz\'alez P\'erez and Mourtada~\cite{FGM 21}, which resolves any germ of a reduced plane curve by one toric morphism after a reembedding in a higher dimensional complex affine space.
+The section concludes with an open question regarding embedding dimension of splice type surface singularities preserving the Newton non-degeneracy property (see~\autoref{ques:minNNDemb}).

+Our first result is a direct consequence of \autoref{lem:keyid} and \eqref{eq:gviConditions}.
+It allows us to determine the $\wu{u}$-initial form of each series $\fgvi{v}{i}$ in the system $\sG{\Gamma}$ for each node $u$ of $\Gamma$.
+This computation is central to all arguments in this section: